LivePersonInc/developer-center/pages/documents/RichMessaging/Structured Content/Introduction_to_Structured_Content.md

 }
 ```

-### Actions
+#### Actions

-Actions are a list of applicative actions that will run on the consumer side and will help them to achieve some kind of an operation.
+Actions are a list of applicative capabilities that will run on the consumer side and will help them to achieve some kind of an operation.
 For instance: navigate with a third party navigation app to a predefined place.

 **Note**: Only button, image and map objects can receive the actions field.

 Types of actions supported by the platform:

 * Navigate

 * Link

 * Publish Text

-#### Navigate
+##### Navigate

 This actions has two use cases:

 * Web: open Google Maps with the location preselected.

 * Mobile: navigate to the location with a third party navigation app.

-##### Fields
+**Fields**

 | Property Name | Description                      | Type  | Required |
 | :------------ | :------------------------------- | :---- | :------- |